Parental Leave Income Gap Planner

 Cash position Usually stable if income exceeds expenses May show a gap or surplus that needs active planning

-This planner is a practical estimate, not a legal, tax, or benefits determination.
+This parental leave estimate is designed for planning conversations, not for legal, tax, payroll, or benefits determinations.
 It assumes the numbers you enter are reasonable approximations of what your household will actually receive and spend.
-Real leave arrangements can be more complicated than a single calculator can capture, especially when benefits have caps, waiting periods, offsets, taxes, or eligibility rules.
+Real leave arrangements are often more complicated than a single calculator can model, especially when policies contain eligibility rules, benefit caps, waiting periods, tax withholding differences, or offsets between employer pay and state programs.

-Another important limitation is that the planner simplifies timing.
-It compares total resources with total expenses across the leave period, but it does not build a week-by-week cash calendar.
-That means a family could still experience a temporary cash crunch even if the overall result shows a surplus.
-If timing is a concern, consider keeping extra liquid savings available so delayed benefits do not create stress.
+Another parental leave limitation is timing.
+The planner compares total resources with total expenses across the full leave period, but it does not build a week-by-week cash calendar.
+A family could still experience a temporary cash squeeze even if the overall result shows a surplus, especially if benefits are delayed or paid in batches.
+The calculator also treats net pay and monthly expenses as averages, which is practical for planning but not a substitute for reviewing your actual bill due dates and account balances.

 Enter your household details to map the income gap during leave.

-This optional arcade mini-game turns the same planning idea into a quick reflex challenge.
-You are building a parental leave cushion.
-Move the stroller basket to catch helpful income items like PTO, employer pay, state benefits, and savings boosts while avoiding surprise expenses that drain your progress.
+This parental leave mini-game turns the same planning idea into a quick reflex challenge.
+You are building a leave cushion by moving the stroller basket to catch helpful income items such as PTO, employer pay, state benefits, and savings boosts while avoiding surprise expenses that drain your progress.
 The goal is to fill your cushion before time runs out.

 Score: 0 Time: 45 Streak: 0 Cushion: 0% Budget Buffer: 3